jbh/ibmi-bash-tools/README.md

 # ibmi-bash-tools

-A collection of helpful and easy to install bash scripts.
+A collection of helpful and easy to install bash scripts for the IBM i.

 ## Setup